 5. “Camping Accommodations are Gross”

 When you’re in the wilderness, your accommodations are often…rustic.
 Toilets and showers at campgrounds are not what you’ll find in a 5-star hotel, but many of them are still well-kept.

 There are also plenty of ways to stay sanitary, safe, and clean while camping.
-Dry shampoo can get you through a weekend trip, and you can always bathe in a nearby river to glean the full outdoor experience.
-Pack plenty of toilet paper, hand sanitizer, and baby wipes, as well as a pair of shower shoes or waterproof sandals to keep as clean as possible.
+Dry shampoo can get you through a weekend trip.
+Also, you can always bathe in a nearby river to glean the full outdoor experience.
+Pack plenty of toilet paper, hand sanitizer, and baby wipes.
+A pair of shower shoes or waterproof sandals are also a good idea to keep as clean as possible.

 While you may not get the same quality of sleep you would otherwise get in your own bed or at a luxury hotel, there are plenty of ways to improve your sleep while camping.
 You don’t have to resort to being scrunched up in a sleeping bag on a campervan couch or the ground of your campsite.

 There are many excellent sleeping pads available on the market today that can meet your unique needs.
 Options range from different materials—each with its own benefits—to various insulation technologies and easy-to-use efficiencies.
 Some even pack down to the size of a water bottle.
-If you’re worried about not having enough space to sleep, consider adding a rooftop tent to your campervan or opting for a larger RV.
-If you’re camping on the ground, many tents today are so spacious, you can stand up and walk around in them.
+If you’re worried about not having enough space to sleep, consider adding a rooftop tent.
+If you’re camping on the ground, many tents today are spacious enough to stand up in and walk around.